 The first accommodation that we were recommended by John and Susan Pazera from Latitude Adjustment Blog had been booked out – Vista Al Mar.
 The owners kindly offered to refer us to alternative accommodation close to where they were.

 Accommodation: A triple room with an ensuite bathroom.
 The outside balcony is situated right on the water with stunning views across to the mountains.
 Breakfast (an extra cost) is served on the balcony each morning.

-Location: A 20-minute walk from the center of Cienfuegos.
-There are plenty of taxis and tuk-tuks, even a horse drawn carriage available for transport to the center.
+Location: A 20-minute walk from the centre of Cienfuegos.
+There are plenty of taxis and tuk-tuks, even a horse-drawn carriage available for transport to the centre.

 Why we loved Villa La Mar: The location on the waterfront really makes this location.
 The breakfast of fruit, fruit smoothies and eggs with good strong Cuban coffee sets you up for the day.
-The owners’ mentioned to bring ear plugs as there is a bar a few doors away, but during the time we were there we found that the music stopped between 10.00 – 11.00pm.
+The owners mentioned bringing earplugs as there is a bar a few doors away, but during the time we were there, we found that the music stopped between 10.00 – and 11.00 pm.

 Address: Frank Pais Street #209 between Antonio Guiteras & Lino Perez Streets, Trinidad